 Dry Eye: Occurs when a Cavalier King Charles Spaniel (dog) does not produce enough tears to keep the eye properly moistened, often associated with an irritation or foreign object.
 Dry eye can cause chronically dry, burning eyes, and scarring and painful ulceration of the cornea which may lead to decreased vision.
 The disorder requires frequent medication every day and can be a life long condition.
 Puppies born with this condition should be placed in a pet home and never bred.
 Symptoms include chronic redness of the eye, thick yellow-green discharge, especially in the morning, and the development of a film over the cornea.
 Treatment involves increasing tear production, applying artificial tears, and reducing any bacterial infections along with decreasing inflammation and scarring of the cornea.
 The Cavalier King Charles Spaniel's eyes must be kept clean and free of discharge.
 The patient may be treated initially with a topical antibiotic or anti-inflammatory.
 Surgery is rarely a successful option.
 There is now a DNA test through the Animal Health Trust in the United Kingdom.
 Through DNA testing we can control this genetic disorder now and avoid producing affected offspring.
 We do test all our breeding stock...carriers are not discarded, but will only be bred to a clear mate therefore offspring will either be clear or a carrier and a carrier will never exhibit symptoms or be affected by the disorder.

 Persistent Pupillary Membranes: Persistent pupillary membranes, or PPMs as they are often called are common findings on CERF examinations when tested prior to 4 months of age.
 They may or may not be a problem in a breed and/or individual dogs.
 PPMs are remnants of a fetal structure called the pupillary membrane.
 This membrane covers the pupil before an animal is born.
 It is part of the blood supply to the developing lens (the structure in the eye that focuses light on the retina).
 Normally the pupillary membrane completely absorbs before birth in foals and calves but is partially present and continues to disappear in neonatal dogs.
 Absorption may not be complete in puppies when the eyes first open and small strands or a web-like structure may be seen across the pupil.
 These strands normally disappear by four to five weeks of age.
 In some dogs these strands do not disappear and become PPMs.
 PPMs are found in many breeds of dog.
-In most of these breeds, iris to iris PPMs are classified by CERF as a "breeder option" problem.
+In most of these breeds, iris to iris PPMs are classified as a "breeder option" problem.
 This means that most of the PPMs which have been reported in these breeds have been small and are probably sporadically occurring and not hereditary defects.
 Dogs with these small iris to iris PPMs who have been bred have not been reported to have puppies with vision problems.
 This does not mean that problems will never occur in these breeds.
 Owners with dogs diagnosed with PPMs should be aware of the situation and should probably either not breed affected dogs or should breed the affected dogs only to unaffected dogs.

 Progressive Retinal Atrophy (PRA): The first sign of most types of PRA is night blindness.
 This is because the rods (the cells which allow vision in reduced light) degenerate before the cones (the cells which allow vision in the bright light).
 Often dogs will bump into objects in a dimly lighted room; a room in which a person can see well enough to avoid the object.
 Gradually dogs with PRA will lose their ability to see in lighted rooms and will go completely blind.
 They will frequently have dilated pupils.
 Sometimes owners will notice increased shininess or hyperreflectivity to the back of the eye.
 PRA is found in many pure bred dogs, but Cavalier King Charles Spaniels are not known for this disorder and therefore they are not part of the testing database setup for other breeds where PRA is common.

 Retinal Dysplasia and Retinal Folds: Retinal dysplasia occurs when the 2 primitive layers of the retina do not form together properly.
 Mild dysplasia manifests as folds in the inner retinal layer.
 These are called "retinal folds".
 In "geographic" retinal dysplasia there are larger areas of defective retinal development.
 In the severe form of dysplasia, the 2 retinal layers do not come together at all and retinal detachment occurs.
 Retinal dysplasia is not progressive.
 It is a congenital defect and animals are born with as severe a condition as they will ever get.
-Retinal dysplasia can be detected as early as 6-8 weeks on a CERF examination.
+Retinal dysplasia can be detected as early as 6-8 weeks during an eye examination.
 However, because the size of the eye is small and young puppies are often wiggling during examination, a 6 month recheck is recommended in order for the ophthalmologist to better see the back of the eye.

 Retinal folds rarely cause vision problems for the individual dog.
 They represent small blind spots which are probably not even noticed by the dog.
 However, large areas of dysplasia (geographic dysplasia) may lead to large deficits in the visual field and dogs with retinal detachments are completely blind.

 Retinal Dysplasia and Retinal Folds have been found in Cavalier King Charles Spaniels, but the occurance is not high.
-Parents that test clear on CERF can still carry the gene.
+Parents that test clear can still carry the gene.
 A parent that is shown to have folds can show up on OFA as a breeder's option.
 Since this condition is not blinding or progressive and without testing a person would have no idea if a Cavalier had the disorder since it does not affect their ability to function on a daily basis OFA assigns it as a breeder's option.
 This condition can easily be bred out if careful attention is taken in the pairing of Cavaliers for breeding and continued testing is maintained on all offspring through future generations.